kapiljugnu/react-custom-select/README.md

 ### `npm install`

-To install the dependencies of the project.
+To begin with the project, you have to install it dependency first.
+To achieve that you have to execute the command `npm install`.

 ### `npm start`